Easter Hot Cross Buns with Orange Glaze | Recipe by Sage & Scullery

 Method:

-- Place all ingredients (except sultanas) into a bread machine on the dough function and press start
+1. Place all ingredients (except sultanas) into a bread machine on the dough function and press start.

-- When your machine beeps, add in the sultanas
+2. When your machine beeps, add in the sultanas.

-- Allow to double in size in the bread machine (around 2.5 hours for my environment).
-Due to the enchriched dough expect it to take longer than the dough function, but I just leave it in its little warm environment with the bread machine to continue to rise until it has doubled
+3. Allow to double in size in the bread machine (around 2.5 hours for my environment).
+Due to the enchriched dough expect it to take longer than the dough function, but I just leave it in its little warm environment with the bread machine to continue to rise until it has doubled.

-- Prepare your large baking tray for the buns - either oil/butter the bottom and sides or line with parchment paper
+4. Prepare your large baking tray for the buns - either oil/butter the bottom and sides or line with parchment paper.

-- Make the orange glaze by juicing the orange into a small saucepan and add 1/2c of white sugar.
+5. Make the orange glaze by juicing the orange into a small saucepan and add sugar.
 Heat until the sugar is dissolved and set to the side.

-- Top out your dough onto your scales to determine its total weight (use a bowl onto if needed, remember to zero out the weight before adding the dough to the bowl) and divide the total weight by 24.
+6. Get the total weight of your dough (place a large bowl on your scales and zero out the weight before adding the dough to the bowl) and divide the total weight by 24.
 That number is what you want each dough ball to weigh before you shape them.

-- Once nearly doubled in size, preheat your oven to 180 degrees celsius ** and create the cross mixture and place into a piping bag, or a small zip lock bag.
+9. Once nearly doubled in size, preheat your oven to 180 degrees celsius on fan bake.

-- Allow to cool slightly before transferring to a wire rack to fully cool… if you can
+14. Allow to cool slightly before transferring to a wire rack to fully cool… if you can.

-- Eat fresh or toasted with lashings of butter!
+15. Eat fresh or toasted - either way with lashings of butter is mandatory!

 Listen to a whole podcast episode about this recipe here for many nuances that I don't think are appropriate for a written recipe - but this episode is where the magic sauce is!